Sumboard

 This specificity shapes every downstream decision.
 If your users need to check metrics during customer calls, mobile responsiveness moves from "nice-to-have" to day-one requirement.
 If they're exporting data for executive presentations, PDF formatting matters more than real-time updates.

-Analytics interfaces embedded directly into your product for end customers—as opposed to internal business intelligence tools used by your own team.
-User-facing analytics prioritize simplicity and brand consistency over comprehensive feature sets.
+Analytics interfaces embedded directly into your product for end customers, as opposed to internal business intelligence tools used by your own team.
+User-facing analytics prioritize simplicity and brand consistency over complete feature sets.

 Start by mapping three specific workflows where analytics eliminates friction.
 Build those first.
 Everything else is iteration.
 For a complete embedded analytics guide including use case mapping frameworks, see our implementation documentation.